 Site Architecture & Internal Links

-Having a clear site structure with optimal internal linking is key for effective search engine indexing and user experience.
+Internal linking defines how authority flows through your site.
+A poor structure can prevent important pages from ranking, regardless of content quality.
+Having a clear site structure with optimal internal linking is key to effective search engine indexing and user experience.
 The structure aids user navigation and helps search engine bots understand your site hierarchy.
 Additionally, internal links distribute link equity and PageRank throughout the site.

 To optimise your internal links, ensure they’re relevant and reduce the amount of duplicate content to prevent wasting link equity.
 Remove low-quality pages and use the “nofollow” directive to avoid passing link equity to unnecessary pages.
 Avoid adding too many links on pages and identify unlinked pages using site crawl reports, log files, search console, and analytics data.
 Include less important pages or directory structures in the robots.txt file to prevent them from being crawled and distributing link equity.